The pension calculation uses the following information: - The employee's pensionable earnings

 - Pensionable Pay = £500

-- The employee contribution rate is 5%, but we need to reduce this by 20% to get the actual employee contribution rate deducted in payroll
+- The employee contribution rate is 8%, but it reduces by 20% to get the actual employee contribution rate

 - Employee contribution: 6.4% of £500 = £32.00